-Originally released in February, Fall Guys: Ultimate Knockout was given to PlayStation Plus members for free as a monthly gift.
-As first, it’s bright colors and fun theme make you think that this game is probably just another kids game.
-However, this game has garnered a lot of attention on social media, and PlayStation members have been raving about it ever since.
-And to think we’re only playing season one!
+Originally released in February 2020, Fall Guys: Ultimate Knockout was given to PlayStation Plus members for free as a monthly gift but is now free to play for everyone.
+At first, its bright colors and fun theme make you think that this game is probably just another kids’ game.
+However, this game has garnered a lot of attention on social media, and people have been raving about it ever since.

 The game is a 60-player battle royale.
 You’ll participate in multiple random minigames against other players to see who can make it to the end of each level first.

 - Fall Guys cross-platform support: everything we know

 - Fall Guys: How to invite cross-platform friends to games

 When first booting up the game, you’ll notice that it sort of just throws you in.
 There are a few pages of tutorial info, but it’s also easy to just skip through and head straight in.
 The main menu provides a lot of options that become more apparent as the game goes on.
 You can press R1 to toggle between different menus.